 Upward Bound Summer Day Office is located in Science Center 4th Floor Student Lounge with the following Hours of Operation:

-8:30 am - 5:00 pm Mondays - Thursdays (except for Learning Outside the Classroom days) 8:30 am - 3:00 pm Friday
+8:55 am - 3:30 pm Mondays - Fridays (except for Learning Outside the Classroom days)

 Please leave a message and identify yourself.

 We will return calls as soon as possible.
 Text messages are acceptable.